 Charles Joyner expanded Clark Memorials into Alabama in 1947

 Hamilton Holt married Melva Clark and soon became president of the company in the mid 1930’s.
 Hamilton Holt expanded operations into Macon, Georgia where he built a sales force that expanded throughout the state.
 A new home office and manufacturing plant were soon completed and Macon became the distribution center for the state of Georgia.

-This association is one of the finest groups of memorial designers and craftsmen throughout the United States and Canada, devoted to the highest standards of commemorative memorial design and business ethics in the monument industry.
+In 1932 Haywood Ellis, an architect and designer, joined the team of Clark Memorials and soon became one of the leading designers in the United States.
+His lasting works of art can be seen through the Southeast today.
+In 1971 and 1972 Haywood Ellis was elected president of The American Institute Of Commemorative Art (AICA).
+This association is one of the finest groups of memorial designers and craftsmen throughout the United States and Canada who are devoted to the highest standards of commemorative memorial design and business ethics in the monument industry.

 In 1959 Hamilton Holt semi-retired due to failing health.
-He continued as chairman of the Board, with Charles Joyner as Vice President in charge of all company operations, including 3 granite quarries: Star granite manufacturing plant in Elberton, Ga.,Clark of Georgia, Clark of Alabama, affiliated companies.
+He continued as chairman of the Board, with Charles Joyner as Vice President in charge of all company operations, including 3 granite quarries: Star granite manufacturing plant in Elberton, Ga.,Clark of Georgia, Clark of Alabama and affiliated companies.

 Today, Clark Memorials is considered one of the elite memorial companies.
-Since 1898 Clark Memorials has been family-owned and operated.
+Since 1898 Clark Memorials has been family owned and operated.

-To promote excellence in commemorative memorial art design through professional knowledge and understanding.
+The Mission of Clark Memorials is to promote excellence in commemorative memorial art design through professional knowledge and understanding.